-If you’re tofu-curious, but haven’t yet taken the leap to try it, you may have a lot of questions.
+If you’re tofu-curious but haven’t yet taken the leap to try it, you may have a lot of questions.
 For example, what does tofu taste like?
 In fact, you may even feel a little intimidated by the idea of trying to cook with it.
 Today’s post will answer a lot of your tofu questions and get you cooking with tofu like a pro!

 In fact, if you have people in your family who are picky eaters, the texture and flavor of tofu should be right up their alley!
-So, let’s talk about some of the roadblocks to adding more tofu in your diet, starting with flavor.
+So, let’s talk about some of the roadblocks to adding more tofu to your diet, starting with flavor.

 What does tofu taste like?

-I can sing the praises of tofu all I want, but in the end I know you have one basic question: does tofu taste good.
-Well, interestingly enough, tofu straight out of the container a has bland, mild flavor.
-That doesn’t sound enticing, of course, but it is a good thing, because it allows you to add the flavors you want.
+I can sing the praises of tofu all I want, but in the end, I know you have one basic question: does tofu taste good.
+Well, interestingly enough, tofu straight out of the container has a bland, mild flavor.
+That doesn’t sound enticing, of course, but it is a good thing because it allows you to add the flavors you want.

 Because tofu is very absorbent, the finished tofu tastes like the flavors it was cooked with.
 So, add a flavorful, garlicky marinade to tofu, and it will take on the garlicky marinade flavor.